 The one exception to this rule is if you are using the produce in soups, smoothies or other purées since the mushy texture will go unnoticed.

-Stuff You Know You Won't Eat: Hey - we're all for reducing food waste but be real with yourself.
-If you didn't love the dish when it was fresh, odds are you really aren't going to like it once it has been frozen then thawed.
-So don't take up precious freezer real-estate if you have no intention of eating it down the road.
+Stuff You Know You Won't Eat: Hey - we're all for reducing food waste but have your clients be real with themselves.
+If they didn't love the dish when it was fresh, odds are they really aren't going to like it once it has been frozen then thawed.
+So remind them not to take up precious freezer real-estate if they have no intention of eating it down the road.